Meet Winter Love Island 2020 contestants Eve and Jess Gale, the twins with the "ultimate girl code"

 Meet Winter Love Island 2020 contestants Eve and Jess Gale, the twins with the “ultimate girl code”

-They're heading to South Africa together and they won't be fighting over any boys
+They're heading to South Africa together and they said they won't be fighting over any boys - which hasn't lasted long...

 It’s finally back – Love Island has arrived for its sixth series, the first of which to be broadcast in January.